vishalc412/ExpediteCommerceAssignment/README.md

 The app follows a serverless, event-driven approach with these main components:

-- **Frontend**: Vue.js UI where users interact with AI agents and customer data
+- **Frontend**: Vue.js UI where users interact with AI agents and customer data.
+This is deployed on S3 bucket.
 - **Backend**: AWS Lambda functions handling API requests, AI orchestration, and Salesforce integration
 - **AI Engine**: Custom API set of Open AI
 - **Data Layer**: DynamoDB for storing structured data and maintaining agent state